Rooting a Hikvision Indoor Station to set a static IP address

 I considered setting up a DHCP server exclusively for this device, but I wanted to see whether I could somehow gain root access and manually configure the network.
 I thought about a few options:

-• Hikvision offers a mechanism to install arbitrary APKs to the device.
+, I should be able to obtain a shell and go from there. - Hikvision offers a mechanism to install arbitrary APKs to the device.
 This could be a relatively easy way in, especially if the device is running an old kernel version that has known privilege escalation vulnerabilities.

-• Patching a firmware update to either give me access to the built-in Android settings or another way in.
+- Patching a firmware update to either give me access to the built-in Android settings or another way in.

 Attempting USB debugging

 The device has a microUSB port on the back which looked promising, opaquely indicated by the device’s manual as a “debug port” without any other detail.
-I plugged it in my laptop, but unfortunately adb refused to acknowledge its existence:
+I plugged it in my laptop, but unfortunately adb

 $ adb devices